Review

 Chacott recovery sandal$68 at Freed of London USANo second US seller found; single-source

 Recovery footwear lives right next to a line you should not cross.
-Here's where it belongs and where it stops.
+Here's where a slide belongs and where it stops, so a tired foot stays a shopping question and a hurt one does not.

-Tired, achy feet after classComfort and decompression with a cushioned slide.Stop at pain, swelling, numbness, or diagnosis language.
+Tired, achy feet after classComfort and decompression with a cushioned slide.Any pain, swelling, numbness, or anything that sounds like a symptom.
+That is not what a slide fixes.

-Pointe-day arch fatigueGeneral arch decompression after work.Do not frame any slide as a fix for pointe-related pain or deformity.
+Pointe-day arch fatigueGeneral arch decompression after the work is done.Do not lean on any slide as a fix for pointe-related pain or a foot that is changing shape.
+That is a fitter or a doctor.